nationalarchives/DiAGRAM/inst/text_content/ref_models.md

 - To understand how you're performing: These scores provide a benchmark for users to compare and assess themselves against other two other plausible digital archives.

-- As a template to create your own model: You may wish to build a model for your archive by starting from one of the reference models and adapting it to better reflect your own situation.